 I believe I am the only true American here.
 I think you have decided rightly.
 Of all my forefathers’ country, from the St. John to the Connecticut, we have now but a little island one-half mile square.
 There are only about 500 of us now.
 We are very happy on our island, but we are poor.
 The railroad corporations, which did their share of robbing us of our land, are now begrudging us half-rate fare.
 But we forgive you all.

 The room fell silent.
 Then the president of the society announced there’d be no musical feature as the pianist was sick – unless someone volunteered.
-Lucy Nicolar sat at the piano, played selections from Chopin and sang a plaintive song that, according to a journalist, touched everyone in the room.
+Lucy Nicolar sat at the piano and played selections from Chopin.
+She then sang a plaintive song that, according to a journalist, touched everyone in the room.

 Princess Watahwosa would spend the rest of her life mixing entertainment with political activism.